Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 counties with: (1) an unemployment rate of at least 1.5 times the national

-net migration loss of 5 percent or more over the five-year period preceding the
+percent or more in a five-year period preceding the

 Underserved nonmetropolitan middle-income geographies are those designated with